 3. Failure of one of the testicles to descend into the scrotum.

 The child needs psychological preparation before the procedure.
-He should be told how the examination will be carried out, why it is done.
-When conducting an ultrasound scan for a child, it is advisable for parents to be nearby so that the baby does not experience discomfort.
-Preparation for the procedure is not needed, it is enough to take a diaper and napkins to wipe off the remains of the gel after the end of the ultrasound examination.
+He should be told how the examination will be carried out and why it is being done.
+When performing an ultrasound on a child, it is advisable for parents to be nearby so that the baby does not experience discomfort.
+There is no need to prepare for the procedure; just take a diaper and napkins to wipe away any remaining gel after the ultrasound examination is completed.

 Interpretation of ultrasound indicators

-If no pathologies were detected during an ultrasound of the testicles in men, then in the protocol you can read the following indicators that indicate the norm of the organs:
+If no pathologies were detected during an ultrasound of the testicles in men, then in the protocol you can read the following indicators that indicate the normality of the organs:

 • Testicles.
-Well viewed.
-The size of the testicles of an adult male is 2.5-6 cm long, 1.5-3 cm wide.
-The outlines should be even.
+Looks good.
+The dimensions of the testicles of an adult man are 2.5-6 cm in length and 1.5-3 cm in width.
+The outline should be even.
 Homogeneous echogenicity.
 No neoplasms.

 • Scrotum.
 The thickness of the walls of a healthy scrotum should be no more than 8 mm.

 • Appendages.
-Head parameters are approximately 10-15 mm.
+The head parameters are approximately 10-15 mm.
 No neoplasms.
-The body and tail must not be visible.
+The body and tail should not be visible.
 Homogeneous echogenic structure.
-The outlines are even, not bumpy.
+The outlines are smooth, not lumpy.

 • Infertility.
-Cysts that compress the vas deferens can be found.
+Cysts may be found that compress the vas deferens.

 • Epididymitis.
-Changing the structure of the head and its dimensions.
-The body and tail of the appendage can be visualized.
-The presence of fluid, which may indicate the presence of a lymphocele, hydrocele and other diseases.
+Changing the structure of the head and its size.
+The body and tail of the appendage may be visualized.
+The presence of fluid, which may indicate the presence of lymphocele, hydrocele and other diseases.

 • Testicular tumor.
 Changes in the structure and shape of the testicle.
-The presence of formations that are located both outside the testicle and on it.
-The echogenic structure in such tumors is reduced.
-The presence of fluid.
+The presence of formations that are located both outside the testicle and on it itself.
+The echogenic structure of such tumors is reduced.
+Presence of liquid.

-• The process of abscess on the appendage.
+• Abscess process on the appendage.
 The presence of a large neoplasm that has uneven contours and a reduced echogenic structure.
-Foci may appear.
+Lesions may appear.

 • Adnexal cyst.
-It looks like a round smooth formation with a liquid inside.
-A septum may be seen within the cyst.
+It looks like a round smooth formation with liquid inside.
+The septum inside the cyst may be visible.

 • The injury is closed.
-Change in the structure of the testicle and its uneven contours.
+Changes in the structure of the testicle and its uneven contours.
 The echostructure is heterogeneous.
 Collection of fluid in the area of injury.

-Ultrasound devices are based on the principle of ultrasonic waves, so this diagnostic does not have a negative impact on human health.
+Ultrasound machines are based on the principle of ultrasonic waves, so this diagnosis does not have a negative impact on human health.

-An ultrasound examination is a method for timely diagnosis and effective treatment.
-Therefore, if there are any problems with men's health, it is recommended to conduct an ultrasound scan.
+An ultrasound examination is a method for making a timely diagnosis and prescribing effective treatment.
+Therefore, if any problems with men's health arise, it is recommended to conduct an ultrasound.